zhiguang-chen/site.myenglishlog.com/docs/notes/redux-toolkit.md

 - Using thunks requires that the `redux-thunk` middleware (a type of plugin for Redux) be added to the Redux store when it's created.
 Redux Toolkit's `configureStore` already sets it up automatically.
+- Using thunks as a standard approach for writing async logic with Redux is recommended.

 **Thunks are written using two functions:**